breathe-doc/breathe/README.rst

   - Code and documentation for membergroups and members-only options. #637
   - Add example.tag to gitignore as it gets modified during build process. #644
+  - Add support for content-only flag when rendering pages. #645

 - 2021-02-16 - Breathe v4.27.0